This post contains affiliate links.

 I found these awesome tire pressure monitoring valve caps on amazon that change color if the pressure in my RV tire is too low.
 They are calibrated for my specific tire pressure and give me a quick visual indication during my morning walk around.
 They are super simple and save a lot of time.

 Tip: Only inflate RV tires when they are cold, (not being used), to reach the correct air pressure as the air in a warm tire expands and can cause an incorrect reading.
+Learn my tips for easily inflating dual RV tires in my article.

 Overloading Your RV